Ao28th28/Prodigy-Remote/docs/contributing/creating-...s.md

 In the scope of `withCategory` you can use the `hack` and `toggle` functions.

-## Hack Function
+## Remote Function

-The hack function is used to create a hack as a button.
+The remote function is used to create a ... as a button.

-To create a hack you will need a name, a description and a function.
+To create a ... you will need a name, a description and a function.

 The function accepts 3 parameters:

-- **hack**: The game object.
+- **...**: The game object.
 On the extension, this is equal to `_.game`.
 - **player**: The player object.
 On the extension, this is equal to `_.player`.
 - **gameData**: Data about the game.
 On the extension, this is equal to `_.gameData`.